-No. Theme Action Implementation outcome Delivery partners and 91 Undersized allotments without dwelling entitlements - assessment criteria Amend Tweed LEP 2014 and Tweed DCP 2008 to include criteria for the assessment of planning proposals for a variation to the MLS for the purposes of a dwelling on an existing undersized lot, and that the rural subdivision suitability criteria proposed in the Options Paper prepared in Stage 3 be incorporated, where appropriate, into those criteria.
-Criteria established for assessment of planning proposals for a reduction in the MLS which would result in dwellings on undersized allotments.
-CouncilDPE 92 Allotments split by infrastructure Undertake a review of the potential implications of making permissible with consent subdivision and dwellings on parcels of land fragmented from the original homestead block due to construction of infrastructure, and If supported, establish criteria to ensure the protection of agricultural land and include the criteria in the assessment list to be developed for undersized allotments in Action 91.
-Policy approach and assessment criteria developed for management of requests for dwellings on parts of allotments fragmented by construction of infrastructure such as roads.
-Council DPE Service and infrastructure providers Landowners 93 MO and Community Title Investigate options and if appropriate, prepare guidelines for the conversion of existing legal multiple occupancy and rural landsharing community developments to Community Title, Torrens Title or appropriate alternative that provides legal title to at least part of the property.
+No. Theme Action Implementation outcome Delivery partners and key responsibility 89 Undersized allotments without dwelling entitlements and lots split by infrastructure - assessment criteria Prepare guidelines for planning proposals seeking a dwelling entitlement for a single house.
+Guidelines prepared. • Council • DPIE 90 MO and Community Title Prior to investigating options, amend Tweed LEP 2014 to remove the permissibility of multiple occupancy (including rural landsharing communities) and if appropriate, prepare guidelines for the conversion of existing legal multiple occupancy and rural landsharing community developments to appropriate alternative that provides legal title to at least part of the property.
 Owners of property in legal multiple occupancy or rural landsharing community development may have the opportunity to convert to community title, Torrens Title or other alternative opportunity to secure legal title to at least part of the property.
-The ability, desirability, and implications of such a conversion are fully understood. • Council • DPE • Landowners 94 Rural landsharing communities - local provision Investigate options to amend Tweed LEP 2014 to include a local provision for rural landsharing communities which reflects their desired future in the Tweed, and is consistent with the requirements of the Department of Planning and Environment.
-Local provisions for rural landsharing communities included in Tweed LEP 2014. • Council • DPE 95 Small lot clusters and R5 Large Lot Residential Investigate the ability for properties typically less than 10ha in existing clusters and R5 Large Lot Residential zoned land to be further subdivided to increase housing density without expanding the footprint of the cluster, impacting agricultural land, environmental values, scenic amenity or character of the locality.
+The ability, desirability, and implications of such a conversion are fully understood. • Council • DPIE • Landowners 91 Rural landsharing communities - local provision Investigate options to amend Tweed LEP 2014 to include a local provision for rural landsharing communities which reflects their desired future in the Tweed, and is consistent with the requirements of the Department of Planning and Environment.
+Local provisions for rural landsharing communities included in Tweed LEP 2014. • Council • DPIE 92 Small lot clusters and R5 Large Lot Residential Investigate the ability for properties typically less than 10ha in existing clusters and R5 Large Lot Residential zoned land to be further subdivided to increase housing density without expanding the footprint of the cluster, impacting agricultural land, environmental values, scenic amenity or character of the locality.
 Selected clusters of small lot properties are provided the opportunity to undertake further subdivision where no properties are rated 'Farmland', and impacts upon agricultural land, the environment and scenic amenity or character of the locality are not detrimental, and does not create unreasonable or uneconomic demands for the provision of public infrastructure, amenities or services.
-Council DPE Owners of small lot properties within existing cluster developments 96 Small lot clusters and R5 Large lot residential land Should a strategic review support further subdivision of properties in small lot clusters and all or part of R5 zoned land, develop guidelines and planning provisions to ensure a desirable built form and environmental outcome.
+Council DPIE Owners of small lot properties within existing cluster developments 93 Small lot clusters and R5 Large lot residential land Should a strategic review support further subdivision of properties in small lot clusters and all or part of R5 zoned land, develop guidelines and planning provisions to ensure a desirable built form and environmental outcome.
 Additional housing is provided in strategically justified locations where the desired future character, scenic amenity, impact on agricultural land, environment, Aboriginal cultural heritage, and amenity of the locality are protected or enhanced.
-Council DPE Local community Owners of small lot properties
+Council DPIE Local community Owners of small lot properties 94 Clause 4.6 Clarify the use of Tweed LEP 2014 clause 4.6 as a means of varying development standards, including variations to the minimum lot size and allocation of dwelling entitlement.
+The applicability of Clause 4.6 of Tweed LEP 2014 for amendment to development standards such as minimum lot size requirement for properties on allotments less than the MLS and which currently do not have a dwelling entitlement is clarified.
+Council DPIE 95 Rural village expansion Define the potential extent of rural village expansion to provide additional rural housing opportunities and allow for protection of agricultural land.
+The potential for expansion of rural villages into surrounding rural land is known and adopted within Council policies, strategies and planning provisions.
+CouncilRural village residentsSurrounding rural landowners